Dogs: how to help when needed

 Besides diagnostics and treatments, the surgery offers expert grooming, including haircuts.

-Directions: driving towards Hvar Town from Stari Grad, the main road comes to a small junction, where the main road curves right for the town itself, the left fork leads to Križna Luka, and the road straight head leads towards the graveyard.
+Directions: driving towards Hvar Town from Stari Grad, at the entrance to Hvar the main road comes to a small junction, where the main road curves right for the town itself, the left fork leads to Križna Luka, and the road straight head leads towards the graveyard.
 Take the road straight ahead until you see a sign for the surgery: turn left up this road, the surgery is on the left with parking in front of the building or in a designated area to the right of the building, on the left side of the road.

-Stari Grad: Dr Prosper Vlahović, Put Rudine 3, 21460 Stari Grad
+STARI GRAD: Dr Prosper Vlahović, Put Rudine 3, 21460 Stari Grad

 Telephone: 00 385 (0)21 244 337